MarioLegenda/blue-dot/README.md

 Now, the result.
 The product of *BlueDot::execute()* method is a *promise*.
 A promise can be a **success** or a **failure**.
 If the query returned an empty result, the statement is a failure.
-If it return some results, then it is a success.
+If it returned some results, then it is a success.

 For now, I'm only going to show you the basics of *Promise* interface.
 There is a dedicated chapter only on promises.